MarcHeidingsfelder/angular-karma-reporter/README.md

 ```

 ## Test result statistics
-This plugin write information, like count of test and how many succeeded, to the [AutState](https://www.npmjs.com/package/@mh-code/angular-unit-test-state).
+This plugin write information, like count of executed tests and how many succeeded, to the [AutState](https://www.npmjs.com/package/@mh-code/angular-unit-test-state).
 The [AutRunner](https://www.npmjs.com/package/@mh-code/angular-unit-test-runner) consumes these information to a test summary over all projects.